Corn Kings and One-Horse Thieves

-It is also true that the pace of strip mining has been accelerating in Illinois.
+However, the pace of strip mining has been accelerating in Illinois.
 There were 98,000 acres mined in the 16 years between 1962 and 1978, while all the acres mined in the 100 years before that amounted to only 103,000.
 And the future?
 Although it is difficult to know the exact total, it is estimated that hundreds of thousands of acres in Illinois are held by coal companies for potential stripping.
 The presumed threat of such ambitious mining plans to the state's farmland resource is substantial.
-But just as threatening to the farmland resource is the annual loss of tons of topsoil from erosion caused by farmers' own careless tillage methods, a fact which the coal industry does not hesitate to point out.
+But just as threatening to the farmland resource is the annual loss of tons of topsoil from erosion caused by farmers' own careless tillage methods, a fact the coal industry does not hesitate to point out.

 The economic impact of the new strip mine rules is equally hard to assess.
 The requirement that companies demonstrate in advance the ability to reclaim prime soils to full productivity may indeed prove unworkable.
-(In January, a delegation from the industry and Illinois' United Mine Workers met in Springfield with Sen. Percy to ask him to soften his prime farmlands provision.)
+(In January, a delegation from the industry and Illinois's United Mine Workers met in Springfield with Sen. Percy to ask him to soften his prime farmlands provision.)
 IDMM officials, however, point out that companies have been practicing much the same sort of soil replacement techniques under state law since 1975.
 And while coal companies complain that the requirement will drive them off prime farmland, their critics reply that is exactly what the law ought to do; only about 12 percent of the state's vast coal reserves are considered strippable anyway, so there are other places besides cornfields to dig coal in Illinois.

 The possibility of strip mine opponents using the lands-unsuitable provision as a tactical tool to ban mining in some areas is very real, though still presumed.
 The provision is likely, as its critics contend, to add time and money to the process of mining coal.
 But though the standards for ruling such lands off limits to mining were set by OSM, the final decision rests in state hands.
 In fact, the real sleeper in the permanent program may not be the prime farmlands requirements, or the lands-unsuitable provisions, but the rules limiting surface effects of underground mining, such as subsidence.
 One high IDMM official guesses that the added expense of meeting these regulations for surface effects of underground mining may again tip the economic balance away from underground mining and back toward strip mining, with the result that the SMCRA, instead of restricting strip mining in states like Illinois, may prove to be an incentive to expand it.

 The final significance of the SMCRA is likely to land somewhere between the industry's doomsaying and its opponents' easy reassurances.
-That is why Illinois is, as the regional OSM director noted in a speech last fall, "the state to watch" in order to learn whether the federal strip mine law will work.
+That is why Illinois is, as the regional OSM director noted in a speech last fall, "the state to watch" in order to learn whether the federal strip mine law will work. ●

-Apologies for old insults to the land
+Sidebar: Apologies for old insults to the land

 The 1977 Surface Mining Control and Reclamation Act (SMCRA) seeks not only to protect land against future mining abuses but also to make amends for past abuses.
 Title IV of the act provides for funding the reclamation of the nation's estimated one million acres wrecked by abandoned deep and surface mines; the work is to be performed by states according to plans approved by the U.S. Office of Surface Mining.

-In Illinois, there are almost 700 "problem areas" comprising some 20,000 acres located mainly in three counties—Williamson, Saline and Fulton.
+Is that enough?
+In Illinois, there are almost 700 "problem areas" comprising some 20,000 acres located mainly in three counties—Williamson, Saline, and Fulton.
 A study by Southern Illinois University's Cooperative Wildlife Research Laboratory found 75 of the problem sites to be potentially hazardous and 30 of these were described as extremely dangerous.
 The problems include acid runoff from mine wastes that is polluting nearby streams, poorly sealed shafts which pose dangers, sinking or subsiding of the land atop decaying underground tunnels, and "gob" or slag piles which erode or sometimes collapse.

 As is the case with the other provisions of the SMCRA in Illinois, the abandoned mines reclamation provisions are being enforced on an interim basis until the state's permanent program is approved.
 Under the terms of the SMCRA's interim program, the federal government has spent roughly $150,000 solving "emergency" situations at seven sites (such as a methane gas leak last fall from an old deep mine near Eldorado in Saline County).
 Another $1 million is being spent through cooperative agreements with the AMLRC to remedy between 25 and 30 "extremely dangerous" sites.